0RuiAlvel0/Airport-departure-board/README.md

 # Airport-departure-board
 This was made to run on a system with Apache and PHP.
 I used php 8 and linux but should run with other options.
+Ensure you have php-curl installed (see here how to install it: https://stackoverflow.com/questions/6382539/call-to-undefined-function-curl-init)

 Once you copy these files to your root folder, you can go to base.php and something should show up.